-The Group has a provision of \$4,895,000 (2019: \$4,456,000) against the present value of the cost of restoring the Corihuarmi Mine site and Ollachea exploration tunnel site.
+The Group has a provision of \$4,892,000 (2020: \$4,895,000) against the present value of the cost of restoring the Corihuarmi Mine site and Ollachea exploration tunnel site.
 This provision is an estimate of the cost of reversing the alterations to the environment that have been made to date.
 The timing and cost of this rehabilitation is uncertain and depends upon the duration of the mine life and the quantity of ore that will be extracted from the mine.
-At the year end, management estimates that the remaining mine life at Corihuarmi is approximately 28 months.
+At 31 December 2021 management estimates that the remaining mine life at Corihuarmi was approximately 32 months.
 The directors have currently estimated the rehabilitation of the Ollachea exploration tunnel to begin in 8 years' time on the assumption that commercial production does not proceed.

-2020 US\$000 2019 US\$000
+2021 US\$000 2020 US\$000

-Balance brought forward 4,456 3,800
+Balance brought forward 4,895 4,456

-Unwinding of the discount 487 469
+Unwinding of the discount 560 487

-Additional provision 170 420
+Additional provision (417) 170

-Amounts used (218) (233)
+Amounts used (146) (218)

-Balance as at 31 December 4,895 4,456
+Balance as at 31 December 4,892 4,895

-At the end of 2020, the Group hired an independent consultant to reassess the mine closure provision of the Corihuarmi Mine.
-The result of the reassessment was an increase of \$170,000 in the carrying value of the provision and in the carrying value of the corresponding asset account.
+At the end of 2021, the Group hired an independent consultant to reassess the mine closure provision of the Corihuarmi Mine and the Ollachea Project.
+The result of the reassessment was a net decrease of \$417,000 in the carrying value of the provision and in the carrying value of the corresponding asset account.